ngb1/HW2_VBA/README.md

 # Challenge

 I made the appropriate adjustments to my script that allowed it to run on every worksheet, i.e., every year, just by running it once.
-This can be applied to any of the difficulties.

 # Other Considerations

 I used the sheet alphabetical_testing.xlsx while developing your code.
 This data set is smaller and will allow you to test faster.
-Your code should run on this file in less than 1 minute.
+My code ran this file in less than 1 minute.

+There are additional lines of code at the bottom.
+I started assuming the data was not sorted alphabetically (and by date), so created a series of nested loops to solve that.
+It worked fine in the small dataset but crashed in the big one, after many hours solving.
+I needed to simplify, so I assumed all the sheets are sorted aphabetically (and by date).
+I reviewed the results and they look good.
+Thinking about, I could also have included an automatic sort at the beginning of the code to avoid miscalculations.

 # Submission